Sakthi-luffy/trader-sentiment-analysis/README.md

 # trader-sentiment-analysis
 Analysis of trader performance vs market sentiment with insights and strategies

+##Datasets can be accessed from the provided Google Drive links in the assignment##.

 # Trader Performance vs Market Sentiment Analysis
 ## Objective
 The objective of this project is to analyze how market sentiment (Fear/Greed) impacts trader behavior and performance on Hyperliquid, and derive actionable trading insights.